AyatanaIndicators/ayatana-indicator-session/README.md

-# Ayatana System Indicator -- Session
+# Ayatana System Indicator &mdash; Session

 The -session Ayatana System Indicator is the the session menu indicator for Unity7 and MATE (optionally for others).
 Its behavior and features